Margaret De Patta: Career

 Her jewelry was featured in the 1939 Golden Gate International Exposition (GGIE) in San Francisco.
-For many years she lived in a house on Laidley Street house in Glen Park, which was extensively remodeled after 1940s.
+In 1946 her work was included in the exhibition Modern Handmade Jewelry at the Museum of Modern Art in New York.
+For many years she lived in a house on Laidley Street in Glen Park, which was extensively remodeled after the 1940s.

-In 1941, she studied under László Moholy-Nagy at the IIT Institute of Design (formally known as the School of Design) in Chicago, Illinois.
-She met her second husband, industrial designer Eugene "Gene" Bielawski at IIT Institute, they were married in 1946.
-In the 1940s she taught trade school classes in San Francisco with Bielawski however they were blacklisted from their work for "Communist leanings".
+In 1941, she studied under László Moholy-Nagy at the IIT Institute of Design (formerly known as the School of Design) in Chicago, Illinois.
+She met her second husband, the industrial designer Eugene "Gene" Bielawski, at the Institute of Design, and they married in 1946.
+In the 1940s she taught trade school classes in San Francisco with Bielawski, but the pair were blacklisted from that work for "Communist leanings".
 She struggled alongside Bielawski after they set up a Napa-based studio, to start a reasonably priced mass-produced jewelry line for the public.

-In 1951, De Patta led the founding of the Metal Arts Guild of San Francisco, she also served as the first president.
+In 1951, De Patta led the founding of the Metal Arts Guild of San Francisco and served as its first president.
 De Patta taught art classes at the California Labor School, and silversmithing, forging and lost-wax casting at the College of Marin.
 One of her students was Irena Brynner.

 Death and legacy

 She died in 1964 in a hotel room in San Francisco, from a suicide.
 She had left notes bequeathing all of her major works before she died.

 After Bielawski's death in 2002, much of De Patta's work and materials were donated to the Oakland Museum of California.
-Her work is collected in many major museums including the Smithsonian American Art Museum, the Los Angeles County Museum of Art, among others.
+Her work is held by major museums including the Smithsonian American Art Museum, the Los Angeles County Museum of Art, among others.

-In an exhibition curated by Ursula Ilse-Neuman, the first major retrospective of her work, Space-Light-Structure: The Jewelry of Margaret De Patta, opened at the Museum of Arts and Design in 2012 and travelled to the Oakland Museum of California that same year.

 In 1999, her abstract photography work was included in a group exhibition, The Photogram 1918–1948, at Ubu Gallery, New York City.

+In 2012, the Museum of Arts and Design and the Oakland Museum of California co-organized the first major retrospective of her work titled Space-Light-Structure: The Jewelry of Margaret De Patta, curated by Ursula Ilse-Neuman and Julie M. Muñiz.
+This exhibition included more than 60 pieces of jewelry, ceramics, flatware, photographs, and pictograms.

 The Velvet da Vinci gallery in San Francisco held an exhibition of her jewelry in 2012, The De Patta Project: New Jewelry Made With Old Stones Acquired from the Estate of Margaret De Patta (1903–1964).